tableau/webdataconnector/docs/wdc_simulator.md

 -   **earthquakeUSGS**

-    This is the connector that you build in the [Tutorial]({{ site.baseurl }}/docs/wdc_tutorial.html).
+    This is the default connector when you open the simulator.
+Instructions for building it are in the [Tutorial]({{ site.baseurl }}/docs/wdc_tutorial.html).
 It connects to the USGS Earthquake feed and gets data about earthquakes in the last week.

--   **StockQuoteConnector_basic**
+-   **earthquakeMultitable**

-    This is the default connector when you open the simulator.
-It is another basic sample that gets stock quote data from Yahoo Finance.
+    This connector builds on the previous one to showcase how to get data into multiple tables from a data source.
+Use the multitable example to compare earthquake data for two date ranges.

 -   **StockQuoteConnector_promises**

-    This connector builds on the previous one to showcase how to use JavaScript promises to make several API requests and union the data.
+    This connector gets stock quote data from Yahoo Finance and demonstrates how to use JavaScript promises to make several API requests.

 -   **JSONMultiTableConnector**